Extensions of Real-Weighted Fractional Arboricity: Weighted Arboricity: Definitions and Basic Properties

 \begin{remark}[Reduction from disconnected subgraphs] If one allows disconnected $H$ and replaces the denominator by $|V(H)|-\omega(H)$, where $\omega(H)$ is the number of connected components of $H$, then the resulting maximization equals the one over connected $H$.
 Indeed, if $H=\bigsqcup_i H_i$ with each $H_i$ connected and $|V(H_i)|\ge 2$, then

 is a weighted average of $\{D_c(H_i)\}$ with weights $|V(H_i)|-1\ge 1$, and hence does not exceed $\max_i D_c(H_i)$.
 Therefore it suffices to optimize over connected subgraphs. \end{remark} \begin{remark}[Exclusion of zero edge weights] Readers may notice that $0$ was intentionally excluded from the definition of conductance assignment; this is because for the purposes of this research, such an edge weight will contribute nothing to the sum in the numerator of $D_c(G)$.
-Indeed, excluding $c=0$ edge weights may be interpreted as calculating maxima over connected components of the induced subgraph $G'=(V, \{e\in E(G): c(e)>0\})$, where trivially $\Acal_c(G)=\Acal_c(G')$, and thus we are left without a reason to include them in the definition of. \end{remark}
+Indeed, excluding $c=0$ edge weights may be interpreted as calculating maxima over connected components of the induced subgraph $G'=(V, \{e\in E(G): c(e)>0\})$, where $\Acal_c(G)=\Acal_c(G')$, so we are left without a sensible reason to include them in the definition of our conductance assignment. \end{remark}